itfarsh/template_hikvision_nvr/README.md

-# Template for NVRs (network video recorders) by Hikvision using HTTP.
+# Template Zabbix for NVRs (network video recorders) by Hikvision using HTTP.